giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 1. **Prefer trend over point values.** Persistent degradation over a `z` interval is meaningful; an isolated sharp point often corresponds to a principal-inertia branch swap (`Ix − Iy` changing sign), not a solver failure.
 2. **Correlate with the inertias.** Plot `Ix`, `Iy`, and `I2` together.
 Kinks in fidelity frequently align with principal-axis rotations, which are geometric transitions rather than errors.
-3. **Cross-check the torsion value.** Where fidelity is high, compare `J_s_vroark` with `J_sv_cell` or `J_sv_wall` when available.
+3. **Cross-check the torsion value.** Where fidelity is high, compare `J_s_vroark` with `J_sv_wall` when available.
 Agreement at high fidelity increases confidence in all three methods for that section family.
 This combination avoids misreading isolated curves.

 **Suggested wording for reports.**